jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 |:----------------------------------------------:|:--------------------------------------------------:|
 |            *Object Notation Only*              | *Simultaneous system interface and object members* |

-Calls to system procedures and object members are intermixed, so you have to be able to see both the system interface and the object members at the same time.
+Calls to system procedures and object members are intermixed, so you might be able to see both the system interface and the object members at the same time.

 ![](images/Symbol%20Language%20(2004).385.png)